bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 set up and also offers a Docker image that needs only minimal configuration.

-We provide a :link-url:`sample on GitHub <docker-scaling-haproxy>` how to setup a |ivy-engine| Cluster using HAProxy as the load balancer within docker-compose.
+We provide a :link-url:`sample on GitHub <docker-scaling-haproxy>` how to setup a Axon Ivy Engine Cluster using HAProxy as the load balancer within docker-compose.

 NGINX
 -----